Personal statement

 Teaching specialism and areas of expertise

-• Writing for Young People
+• Writing for young people, particularly YA

-• Scriptwriting (theatre and film and TV)
+• Scriptwriting (theatre, particularly musicals, and film and TV, particularly Drama/Comedy Drama series)

-• Creative Writing and Psychology
+• Creative writing and psychology

-• Historical Fiction and research for Creative Writing
+• Historical fiction and research for creative writing

 • Academic nonfiction publishing (journals)